luhakv/DS-UsefulLinks/README.md

 # Data Science Useful Links

-Welcome to the Data Science Resources repo.
+Welcome to the Data Science Useful Links repo.

 The intended goal was to cover more than just the technical component  of data science.
 Data Science as a discipline is still relatively fresh and many business are learning how to properly integrate and structure those teams and also proper understanding the value proposition that data science can provide.